Updated: May 25

 I suspected there might be beer and pretzels, too.
 But instead found homemade fudge, fruitcake, unparalleled hospitality and yes, chanting.

 I spent the weekend in silent retreat praying, reading, and exploring the grounds.
 (There was some spotty internet but not enough to be useful...another blessing!)

 It wasn’t completely silent, you could talk in the lobby (where you checked in) and the parking lot…and of course, the gift shop.

 I tried to be silent – but as we've discussed before, it’s not my strong point.

-So, I wandered into the lobby and started conversing about my life and business to a Catholic Trappist monk.
-He had spent the past 40 years in seclusion, living, praying and working there.
+So, I wandered into the lobby and started conversing about my life and business with a Catholic Trappist monk.
+He had spent the past 40 years in seclusion, living, praying, and working there.

 I told him about my sons, and he was amazed that I had three.